 A US price point around $450 to $500 is likely, but we can’t say for sure just yet.

 Also absent from the official announcement was confirmation on the rumored disc-less variant of the next-gen console.
 Microsoft has already released a disc-free version of its Xbox One console, so it’s reasonable to expect a similar product for the next generation when it actually comes.
-This could give the console an edge in price over the PS5.
+Price could give the console an edge over the PS5.
 And it’s also for this reason that the next-gen console is simply called Xbox, with Series X part of the model nomenclature.

 Phil Spencer talks Xbox Series X